priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 Application can send automated in-app messages to users using Application to User Messaging API.

-**Note:** Send authentication headers in API call  mention in section-1.
+**Note** : Send authentication headers in API call  mention in section-1.

 ### Create User